weekplan/www/_drafts/_posts/weekly-digest-for-effective-people-3.md

 date: 2018-04-19 00:00:00 +0000
 subtitle: April 16 to April 22
 author: aymeric
-description: 'Each week the top 5 stories on effectiveness and leadership. '
+description: Each week the top 5 stories on effectiveness and leadership.
+This week we have the 70% Rule to Eliminating Procrastination, the Regret Minimization Framework, the Power of Visualization, and more.
 cover: ''
 keywords: ''
 class: ''